open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 ### EventToCarrier

-Each event type transmits propagation data inconsistently.
-Instrumentation SHOULD define a function that takes the event as an argument and returns a carrier that can be passed into the configured propagators.
+Each event type may represent propagation data in its own way.
+Instrumentation SHOULD support a user defined transform function which takes the event as an argument and returns a carrier that can be passed into the configured propagators.
+Instrumentation SHOULD provide default implementations for the standard event types.

 ### AWS X-Ray Environment Span Link

 If the `_X_AMZN_TRACE_ID` environment variable is set, instrumentation SHOULD try to parse an OpenTelemetry `Context` out of it using the [AWS X-Ray Propagator](../../../context/api-propagators.md).
-If the resulting `Context` is [valid](../../api.md#isvalid) then a span link should be added to the lambda span with an associated attribute of `source=x-ray-env` to indicate what the link is for.
+If the resulting `Context` is [valid](../../api.md#isvalid) then a span link should be added to the lambda span with an associated attribute of `source=x-ray-env` to indicate the source of the linked span.
-We check if it is valid because sometimes the `_X_AMZN_TRACE_ID` environment variable contains an incomplete trace context which indicates X-Ray isn’t enabled.
+Instrumentation needs to check if the context is valid because the `_X_AMZN_TRACE_ID` environment variable may contain an incomplete trace context which indicates X-Ray isn’t enabled.
 The environment variable will be set and the `Context` will be valid and sampled only if AWS X-Ray has been enabled for the Lambda function.
 A user can disable AWS X-Ray for the function if the X-Ray span link is not desired.